 If an accident occurs while you are attending SCC, please report the accident to the instructor in the class where the accident occurred and to the Dean of the Macon Campus.

-In addition, Report of injury/illness forms must be completed with five days of the injury or illness.
-Forms for student/visitor are available through the Business Office, room 205 and should be submitted to the Dean of the Macon Campus within five days.
+In addition, Report of Injury/Illness forms must be completed with five days of the injury or illness.
+Injury and illness forms are available at the front desk and should be submitted to the Dean of the Macon Campus within five days.